efstratios97/ltep_athena_api/README.md

 ## Getting Started

-How to install beta-Version: pip install LTEP-Athena-API
+How to install beta-Version: pip install ltep-athena-api

 ### Prerequisites